MAY 2019 STUDENT RECOGNITION

 She has received her certification as a Medical Assistant and is pursuing a certification as a Nursing Assistant.
 She hopes to attend Georgetown University in the fall and major in Global Health.
 Her goal is to attend medical school to pursue a career as a doctor

-Camden Mooney is a senior at Samuel Clemens High School.
-Over the past four years, she has been involved in numerous clubs and organizations such as FFA, Girls Varsity Soccer and, NHS where she has developed as a dynamic leader.
+Madison St. John is a senior at Samuel Clemens High School.
+Over the past four years, she has been involved in FFA, where she has developed as a dynamic leader.

-Camden is working towards being future ready by taking classes in the dual credit and advanced placement programs, which challenge her to be a dedicated, hardworking, and critical thinker.
+Madison is working towards being future ready by taking courses in Advanced Animal Science.
+She has also been a trainer for the Clemens athletic program.
+These courses have challenged her to be a dedicated, hardworking, and a critical thinker.

-After graduating from Clemens High School, Camden would like to attend Texas A&M University with a major in Kinesiology wanting to pursue a career in physical therapy..
+After graduating from Clemens High School, Madison would like to attend Northeast Lakeview.
+She plans on graduating with a major in Biology and a minor in Nursing to help pursue her nursing career.

 FEBRUARY 2019 STUDENT RECOGNITION